 Review moderation

 Every review a customer submits lands in your moderation queue.
-Auto-approve rules can publish some of them automatically — everything else waits for you to decide.
+The auto-moderation preset can publish some of them automatically — everything else waits for you to decide.
 This page walks through the Reviews tab and the workflow around it.

 The Reviews tab